run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    Procedures used by Continuity process for keep the service running in desater recovery need.
+    Procedures used by Continuity process for keep the service running in disaster recovery need.

 | Function                     | Description     |
 |------------------------------|-----------------|